Ziyatoe/DTUsimMI-Hoymiles/readme.md

-DTU simulator for Hoymiles MI-Series Microinverter over RF (NRF24) -
+DTU simulator for Hoymiles MI-Series Microinverter over RF (NRF24), on ESP8266 & nRF24L01+
+-

 Supports only ONE inverter!